-The Loran data component, which is constructed by modulating the latter parts of the eLoran waveform.
+The eLoran data component, which is constructed by modulating the eLoran waveform.

 The signal construction, data format and transmission characteristics are detailed in ITU-R Recommendation M.589-3(Ref.
 1) (to be updated)

-The eLoran Pulsed Waveform

 The eLoran Waveform is the basis of timing and hence ranging.
 Each transmitter broadcasts a group of eight to or ten pulses, in a pattern synchronised with adjacent transmitters.
 Each pulse consists of a 100 kHz carrier that rapidly increases in amplitude in a prescribed manner and then decays at a rate which depends on the particular transmitter and antenna characteristics.

 Signal Power is expressed in terms of Peak Envelope Power in kilowatts.

 Figure 1: The Loran pulse waveform with the standard zero crossing